|

 the ordinances of the Gentiles.

-they’ll treat us just like their friends and relatives.
+like our friends and relatives.

 pass.